Robert Hamilton (civil servant): Life

 Hamilton remained governor of Tasmania until 1893; on his return he was appointed royal commissioner to inquire into the working of the constitution of Dominica.
 In 1894, on Mr. Morley's nomination, he was placed on the commission appointed to inquire into the financial relations between England and Ireland, and in November of the same year he was made chairman of the board of customs.

 He died at 31 Redcliffe Square, South Kensington, on 22 April 1895, and was buried at Richmond, Surrey, on 26 April 1895.

 Recognition

 Portraits in oils by Tennyson Cole of Sir Robert and Lady Hamilton, were purchased by subscription amongst leading citizens and presented to the Tasmanian Art Gallery in 1890.

 Family

 On 18 August 1863, he married Caroline Jane Ball, and they had three sons and daughter.
 Their second son Robert William Hamilton who became Liberal MP for Orkney & Shetland.
 Caroline died in 1875.
-Their daughter, Anne, married Theyre à Beckett Weigall, a prominent Australian judge, and was the mother of the author Joan Lindsay.
+Their daughter, Anne, married They're à Beckett Weigall, a prominent Australian judge, and was the mother of the author Joan Lindsay.
 On 4 July 1877, he married Teresa Felicia, with whom he had a further two sons and one daughter.